irripro/django_menus/README.rst

 +++++++++++++
 The menu tags, or a context injection, deliver a pre-rendered menu HTML.
 This, in a browser, looks promising (if you are a glass-half-full person) but is not finished product.

-django_menus comes with a CSS structure built-in.
-This is delivered by default through Media statements (as used by Django Forms).
-Which means you can keep as much as you want, or override.
+django_menus comes with a CSS/JS structure, and some themes, built-in.
+You can ignore all of this and roll your own.
+The CSS/JS can be hardcoded into templates, or delivered by Media statements (as used by Django Forms).
+You can keep as much as you want, or override.

 Let's stay with the builtin system.